platformsh/platformsh-docs/docs/src/administration/web/configure-environment.md

 ### Outgoing emails

-With outgoing emails, you can allow your application to send emails via a SendGrid SMTP proxy.
+You can allow your environment to [send outgoing emails](../../development/email.md).

-Changing this setting rebuilds the environment.

 ![Environment email](/images/management-console/env-email.png "0.75")